benrobinson16/benrobinson16/README.md

   - 2nd overall in MLH's Hack Around the World.
 Winner of best domain name.
 - [**Run/walk**](https://runwalk.benrobinson.dev) is an independent watchOS app to help runners with interval training.
 - Swift packages including [SettingsBundleBuilder](https://github.com/benrobinson16/SettingsBundleBuilder) allowing devs to create iOS settings bundles in a SwiftUI style, and [SplashKit](https://github.com/benrobinson16/SplashKit) which streamlines the process of making Apple-style splash screens.
+- [Languages](https://github.com/benrobinson16/languages) is a vocabulary learning platform, built on research in the area of educational psychology.
+This project consists of a C# server (hosted on AWS), a React.js web app for teachers and an iOS student app.
+Features push notifications, OAuth with work/school Microsoft accounts and more.
 - More to come in the near future! 😉